 We all know that Yggdrasil is the World Tree of Norse myth, and that it holds together the nine worlds.
-However, the Norse, like the Finns and the Indians, seem to have had some notion of a world mill (or churn) as well, which turned the heavens and could grind out various products.
+However, the Norse, like the Finns and the Hindus of India, seem to have had some notion of a world mill (or churn) as well, which turned the heavens and could grind out various products.
 This cosmic mill shows through the confused myths about the sun and moon.

 Most translations of the Eddic poem Vafþruðnismál give stanza 23 as follows:

 ‘Mundilfæri he is called, the father of Moon

 they must pass through the sky, every day,